lastefoto-ee/lastefoto-ee.github.io/content/en/post/baby-photosession/index.md

 ---
-title: Baby photosession
+title: Baby photo shoot
-subtitle: Baby session in Tallinn
+subtitle: Baby photo shoot in Tallinn

 # Summary for listings and search engines
-summary: Baby photo session in Tallinn
+summary: Baby photo shoot in Tallinn

 # Link this post with a project
 projects: